A Concentration Inequality for Random Polytopes, Dirichlet-Voronoi Tiling Numbers and the Geometric Balls and Bins Problem: Prior work

 To the best of the authors' knowledge, this paper is the first to show concentration results for the volume of random polytopes generated by a probability measure which is not necessarily uniform, and it is also the first to show concentration results for the volume of random polytopes with a restricted number of facets.
-This work is the natural extension of \cite{boroczky2004approximation}.
-Next, as an application of \cite{kur2017approximation}, we provide an improvement to a result of Zador \cite{zador1982asymptotic} on the asymptotic behavior of the Dirichlet-Voronoi tiling number $\divv_{n-1}$.
-Gruber \cite{GruberII} proved that for any convex body $ K $ in $\R^n$ with $C^2$ boundary and strictly positive Gauss curvature $\kappa$, the following asymptotic formulas hold: and Here $\as(K)=\int_{\partial K}\kappa(x)^{\frac{1}{n+1}}\,d\mu_{\partial K}(x)$ is the affine surface area of $K$, $\mu_{\partial K}$ is the surface measure on $\partial K$ and $\dell_{n-1}$ is the Delone triangulation number in dimension $n.$ Please note that for $n=2$, formulas (\ref{GruberInEqn}) and (\ref{GruberOutEqn}) were stated by T\'oth \cite{toth} and proved by McClure and Vitale \cite{McVi}; for $n=3$, they were also stated in \cite{toth}, and later proved by Gruber in \cite{GruberIn, GruberOut}.

-Surprisingly, the constants $\dell_{n-1}$ and $\divv_{n-1}$ are nearly equal.
-First, in the groundbreaking paper \cite{zador1982asymptotic} Zador proved that

-On the other hand, $\dell_{n-1}$ was estimated in several papers.
-The best-known estimate was provided by Mankiewicz and Sch\"utt \cite{MaS1}, who proved that The proof of (\ref{zador1}) given in \cite{zador1982asymptotic} is information-theoretic and is quite technical.
-We provide an alternative, simple geometric proof, and we improve the estimate to
+We believe that this work is a natural extension of \cite{boroczky2004approximation}.